-I, Linda Harris, certify that I am the member of the Board of Education of the Appleton School District who presided at the closed meeting of the board held on February 10, 2015.
+I, Linda Harris, certify that I am the member of the Board of Education of the Appleton School District who presided at the closed meeting of the board held on February 10, 2021.
 I hereby affirm, pursuant to Utah Code § 52-4-206(6), that the sole purpose of holding this closed meeting was to discuss the character, professional competence, or physical or mental health of an individual.

-I certify under criminal penalty of the State of Utah that the foregoing is true and correct.
+I declare under criminal penalty under the law of Utah that the foregoing is true and correct.